UNO-Babb/Lecture2/README.md

 - understanding error messages

 ## Arithmetic Operators
+There are many operators that can be used to get a mathematical result.

 | Operator    | Description | Notes |
 | ----------- | ----------- | |